sezzle/sezzle-magento/README.md

 ## Configure Sezzle

 * To configure your `Sezzle Gateway` in `Magento` Admin complete the following steps.
-Prerequisite for this section is to obtain a `Private Key` and `Public Key` from `Sezzle Merchant Dashboard`.
+Prerequisite for this section is to obtain a `Private Key` and `Public Key` from [`Sezzle Merchant Dashboard`](https://dashboard.sezzle.com/merchant/).
+Sign Up if you have not signed up to get the necessities.
 * Go to `System > Configuration > Sales > Payment Methods > Sezzle`
 * Configure the plugin as follows:
     * Set `Enabled` to `yes`.